xor-function/Black-Hole/README.md

 keep this in mind.

 The cgi has three parameters that need to be filled and each need to be processed successfully otherwise the cgi will exit.
-They are proccesed in a sequential manner.
+They are processed in a sequential manner.

-NOTE: for those that do not wish to craft your own url requestes and wish to use a more automated method, see EVENT_HORIZON below.
+NOTE: for those that do not wish to craft your own url requests and wish to use a more automated method, see EVENT_HORIZON below.